ourcodingclub/ourcodingclub.github.io/_tutorials/tidyverse.md

 ```

-### PART 3: Downloading and mapping data from large datasets
+# 4. Downloading and mapping data from large datasets
-#### Map the distribution of a forest vertebrate species and the location of monitored populations
 {: #mapping}

+__Map the distribution of a forest vertebrate species and the location of monitored populations__

 13. How to download GBIF records
 14. How to map occurence data and populations